wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-bruteforce.md

 Ones Canvas:   [[0.5275204]]
 ```

 These number are still bad, so I trained for more epochs.
-Overfitting did not seem to be a concern as these images are far off real huskies.
+Overfitting did not seem too much of a concern as these images are far off real huskies.
 I think it would further improve the model to cycle the random pixels for each epoch even.

 #### Testing the mitigation (brute forcing images)